Check against delivery

-Whilst Australia's economy depends heavily on the taxes paid from 160B export dollars from fossil fuels; which we will lose in this transition unless science can solve the seemingly impossible – again.
+Whilst Australia's economy depends heavily on the taxes paid from $160 billion in fossil fuel exports; which we will lose in this transition unless science can solve the seemingly impossible – again.

 At CSIRO we first asked, can we reinvent coal itself?
 One example – liquid coal.
 A fuel that can power a modified engine and produces 30 per cent lower greenhouse emissions than a gasoline engine.

 We are working with the largest engine manufacturer in the world to test this as a transition fuel – and while it's not zero emissions, it's sure better for powering the ships that export lithium batteries and solar panels than bunker oil.